acli/new_clock/doc/CHIMES.md

 because it is unclear whether any other melody can be used – except those that clearly are still copyrighted and therefore cannot be used.

+The Whittington chimes actually has nothing to do with Whittington.
 According to Wilson (2005, 2006),
-the Whittington chimes actually has nothing to do with Whittington.
-The melody dates from at least the 1700’s and was originally called simply the “chime on 8 bells”, even though it was originally a 6-bell chime before later becoming an 8-bell one (then an 11-bell version composed specifically for St Mary Le Bow).
+the melody dates from at least the 1700’s and was originally called simply the “chime on 8 bells”, even though it was originally a 6-bell chime
+(an 11-bell version was later composed specifically for St Mary Le Bow).
 The name “Whittington” only started to take off around 1900.

 Chime melody notation